ocean-data-factory-sweden/kso/notebooks/test/README.txt

 This test directory contains the following directories:

+a. requirements.txt, to start: use the following command in your terminal:
+      cd /path/to/directory/where/requirements.txt/is/stored
+      pip (or pip3) install -r requirements.txt

 1. models: a dir to store models
 2. notebooks: This is where i stored both the notebooks and the scripts that i worked on.
                 - image_compression.py: script to compress images if u want to upload them to zooniverse